 In a metropolitan region highly prone to invasive infestations, early detection is a key component of invasive species management.
 The addition of a conservation detection dog to the Trail Conference’s Invasives Strike Force (ISF) will increase both the quality and quantity of our invasive surveys.

-Willow, a year-old Labrador retriever, is a perfect fit for our Trail Family.
-She is being trained at the Penn Vet Working Dog Center in Philadelphia and will learn to detect the presence of the invasive scotch broom (Cytisus scoparius).
+We are in currently in talks with Penn Vet Working Dog Center in Philadelphia to secure a dog that can be trained to detect invasives, particularly the presence of scotch broom (Cytisus scoparius).
 This species was chosen because it is targeted for eradication by the Lower Hudson Partnership for Invasive Species Management (PRISM), it is easy for the handler to identify, and it grows in fields among other plants, which can make it otherwise difficult to detect.

-During searches with her handler Joshua Beese, Willow will wear a GPS collar to record the locations of her surveys.
-Once Willow detects the presence of a target species, an ISF team will be called in to manage it.
-Over time, we hope to train Willow to detect multiple species, including Southern pine beetle, an invasive insect that has been devastating pine forests, or spotted lanternfly, a threat to grape, apple, and hops crops.
+During their searches together, the dog will wear a GPS collar to record the locations of surveys.
+Once the dog detects the presence of a target species, our Invasives Strike Force team will be called in to manage it.
+Over time, we hope to train the dog to detect multiple species, including Southern pine beetle, an invasive insect that has been devastating pine forests, or spotted lanternfly, a threat to grape, apple, and hops crops.

-Joshua, a canine handler for New Jersey Task Force 1 and FEMA searching for live victims and a volunteer at the Animal Care Centers of NYC, has already made several trips to visit and practice working with Willow.
+Joshua, a canine handler for New Jersey Task Force 1 and FEMA searching for live victims and a volunteer at the Animal Care Centers of NYC, has already made several trips to visit and practice with the detection dogs at the Penn Vet Working Dog Center.
 The only thing we need now is your support.

 The Trail Conference needs to raise $10,500 to successfully launch this program.
 Thanks to a challenge grant from Paul and Joan Zofnass, every gift to the Conservation Detection Dog Fund will be matched at 50 cents on the dollar.
 So if you give $100, your gift automatically turns into $150.
-Funds will be used to make Willow a member of our Trail Family, cover her training, insurance, and care expenses.
+Funds will be used to find the perfect dog to become a member of our Trail Family, cover his or her training, insurance, and care expenses.

-Help bring Willow home and allow the Trail Conference’s Invasives Strike Force to be at the forefront of early detection.
+Help the Trail Conference’s Invasives Strike Force to be at the forefront of early detection.
 Support the Conservation Detection Dog Program today!